 Introduction

-Walk into a Portland coffee shop, a Beaverton tech campus, or a Salem government office and you'll spot a local number beginning with 503.
-That three-digit prefix has represented Oregon's most densely populated corridor for nearly eight decades — through the rise of the silicon forest, the boom in Willamette Valley tourism, and the expansion of remote work that has made the Portland metro one of the West Coast's most sought-after business addresses.
-Whether you're a startup founder eyeing Portland's innovation district, a retailer targeting Salem shoppers, or a professional services firm serving Hillsboro's semiconductor belt, understanding the 503 area code helps you communicate with — and within — one of the Pacific Northwest's most dynamic regions.
+Walk into a Portland coffee shop, a Beaverton tech campus, or a Salem government office and you will spot a local number that starts with 503.
+That prefix has represented Oregon's most densely populated corridor for nearly eight decades.
+It has carried the region through the rise of the silicon forest, the boom in Willamette Valley tourism, and the growth of remote work that made Portland one of the West Coast's most sought-after business addresses.

 Key Takeaways

-- On November 5, 1995, area code 541 was split from 503 to cover southern and eastern Oregon.
+- The 1995 split — on November 5, 1995, area code 541 was split from 503 to cover southern and eastern Oregon.

 What Is the 503 Area Code?